boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 missing 19
 ```

 Not the best result.
-Far more accurage to the real value while being faster but missing some values.
+Far more accurate to the real value while being faster but missing some values.
 Trying again with a 3 sample.

 ```
 sample filter time 105